 What settings should I use for Forex charts?

-Chart Forex futures, traded on the CME Globex, instead of the “cash” Forex market.
-Volume data is included in the CME data feed but is not available for the “cash” market.
+Rather than charting the “cash” Forex markets, chart the Forex futures, traded on the CME Globex exchange, instead.
+Volume data is included in the CME data feed but is not available for the “cash” Forex market.
 There is a detailed video on how to use the ‘Better’ indicators for Forex trading here.

-For the “cash” Forex market, here are the setting changes I’d suggest making:
+For the “cash” Forex market, here are the chart setting changes I’d suggest making:

 - Better Momentum: UseUpTicks = False